-Heather Corcoran is the Halsey C. Ives Professor in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis, and is currently serving as the interim dean of University College.
-She also holds a courtesy joint appointment in the Brown School, and served as director of the College & Graduate School of Art from 2014-2019.
+Heather Corcoran is the Halsey C. Ives Professor in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
+She also holds a courtesy joint appointment in the Brown School, and served as director of the College & Graduate School of Art from 2014-2019, and as the interim dean of University College from 2020-2021.
 She is a graphic designer whose work explores relationships of information and expression, spanning collaborative projects for social impact and self-generated projects for exhibition.
 She works on questions of informational density, clarity, and audience understanding, while also addressing how elements such as image, text, and graphic form create voice, and how data can provoke an emotional response.

 An exhibition of her work entitled Reading Time: Visual Timelines, Texts, and Canons opened at Gallery 360 at Northeastern University in September 2014.
 She was the lead writer on an article entitled “Making cancer surveillance data more accessible for the public through Dataspark,” published in the design journal Visible Language in 2013.
 This article grew out of her role as co-primary investigator on a series of projects to make cancer data more meaningful, which was funded by the National Cancer Institute 2009–2011.
 In addition, she was lead designer on the disease risk app “Zuum,” a collaborative project with researchers in the Medical School, which was released on Apple iTunes in 2012.
 She received a grant from the Kauffman Foundation for a project in biotechnology and information design in 2006.